yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **10.3 Common tricks in Hash Table**

-1. Type 1 - remove, lookup operations that need hash table or set
+1. remove, lookup operations that need hash table or set
     1. Use list to save the result then use "".join instead
     2. Use hash table or set for look up operations since it spend O(1) time